smashdevcode/dev10-todos-exercise/README.md

 ## Homework

-* Start with completing any of the main tasks that are undone
+**Start with completing any of the main tasks that are undone!**

+Then choose one (or more) of the following:

 * Refactor the React app to use multiple components
+* Refactor the React app to use `async`/`await` for all of the Fetch API calls
 * Build another simple CRUD React + Spring API app with the theme of your choice
 * Read the React tutorial or watch one of the free Egghead React video courses
   * https://reactjs.org/tutorial/tutorial.html